-Again the best part is that Atom is totally free, open-source, and highly customizable.
+Again the best part is that Atom is free, open-source, and highly customizable.

 It is built around a minimal core.
 Atom comes with multiple language-specific packages built-in.
-The library of community-written ones has exploded over the years since the editor was first released.
+The library of community-written ones has exploded since the editor was first released.

-Their goal is a zero-compromise combination of hackability and usability: an editor that will be welcoming to an elementary school student on their first day learning to code, but also a tool they won’t outgrow as they develop into seasoned hackers.
+Their goal is a zero-compromise combination of hackability and usability: an editor that will welcome an elementary school student on their first day learning to code, but also a tool they won’t outgrow as they develop into seasoned hackers.

 As we’ve used Atom to build Atom, what began as an experiment has gradually matured into a tool we can’t live without.

 On the surface, Atom is the modern desktop text editor you’ve come to expect.
-Pop the hood, however, and you’ll discover a system begging to be hacked on.
+Pop the hood, however, and you’ll discover a system begging to be hacked.

 - Code folding